pranjal-yadav05/EGOV/README.md

 ### Installation

-Follow these steps to install and run the eGov Access App:
+Follow these steps to install and run the eGov App:

-1. Clone the repository: `git clone https://github.com/your-username/egov-access-app.git`
+1. Download the egov.apk
-2. Open the project in Android Studio.
-3. Configure any API keys or environment variables (if applicable).
-4. Build and run the project on an emulator or device.
+2. Install it using any package installer on your android device

 ## Usage

 Using the eGov Access App is simple:

 1. Launch the app.
-2. Log in to your university's eGov portal using your credentials.
+2. Log in to university's eGov portal using your credentials.
 3. Save profiles of yourself and your friends for quick access.
 4. Copy and use profile IDs and DOBs with ease.

 ## Contributing

-We welcome contributions from the community to enhance the eGov Access App.
+We welcome contributions from the community to enhance the eGov App.
 To contribute, follow these steps:

 1. Fork the project.
 2. Create a new branch for your feature or bug fix.